Nexmo/nexmo-developer/_partials/reusable/configure-webhook-urls.md

 * `https://abcdef1.ngrok.io/webhooks/inbound-message`
 * `https://abcdef1.ngrok.io/webhooks/message-status`

-### Callback queue
+### Webhook queue

-Please note that callbacks emanating from Nexmo, such as those on your Message Status webhook URL and Inbound Message URL, are queued by Nexmo on a per-message basis.
+Please note that webhooks emanating from Nexmo, such as those on your Message Status webhook URL and Inbound Message URL, are queued by Nexmo on a per-message basis.

-Please ensure that all applications acknowledge callbacks with a 200 response.
+Please ensure that all applications acknowledge webhooks with a 200 response.

 ### Signed webhooks